LLMs syntactically adapt their language use to their conversational partner: Measuring LLM-LLM adaptation

-\textit{SameConv} has a significant positive effect on \textit{Prime} ($\beta=0.198,\, p<0.001$), showing that there is syntactic adaptation.
-Interactions are discussed in more detail in Appendix \ref{sec:interactions}.
+For both Llama and GPT, \textit{SameConv} has a significant positive effect on \textit{Prime} ($\beta=0.198,\, p<0.001$ and $\beta=0.364,\, p<0.001$), showing that there is syntactic adaptation.

-\paragraph{Fine-grained tracking of the adaptation process.} To gain a deeper understanding of the adaptation process performed by the LLM, we performed a fine-grained analysis of adaptation over the course of the conversation.
-As in the approach above, we directly compared the distributions of syntactic structures used by two different agents; however, this time, we focused on comparing the distributions to see how they evolve throughout a conversation.
-To obtain reliable estimates of the distributions, we created 520 conversations between agents 5 and 6, a pair of agents with moderate initial JSD (cf. Fig. \ref{fig:jsdscores}), while keeping the topic the same (cf.\ Appendix \ref{sec:prompts}).
-Due to repeating patterns, we excluded 14 conversations.
+\paragraph{Fine-grained tracking of the adaptation process.} To gain a deeper understanding of the adaptation process performed by the LLMs, we performed a fine-grained analysis of adaptation over the course of the conversation.
+To do so, we again directly compared the distributions of syntactic structures used by two different agents; however, this time, we focused on comparing the distributions to see how they evolve throughout a conversation.
+To obtain reliable estimates of the distributions, we created 520 conversations between agents 5 and 6, a pair of agents with moderate initial JSD (cf. Fig. \ref{fig:gpt_jsdscores}, \ref{fig:llama_jsdscores}), while keeping the topic the same (cf.\ Appendix \ref{sec:prompts}).
+Due to repeating patterns, we excluded 14 conversations of GPT-4o and 7 of the Llama model.

-To observe how the similarity of the two agents' distributions evolves, we split the remaining 506 conversations into sections of 200 words (see Fig.~\ref{fig:agents_convs} in Appendix \ref{sec:datasets} for an overview of the data), and compare the distributions of the two agents for each split.
-As above, distributions are calculated by normalizing rule frequencies across all 506 conversations.
-To estimate the variance of these calculations, we perfom them on 100 bootstraps of the data.
-Each bootstrap consisted of 506 randomly selected conversations, drawn with replacement.
+To observe how the similarity of the two agents' distributions evolves, we split the remaining conversations into sections of 200 words (see Fig.~\ref{fig:gpt_split_stats}, \ref{fig:llama_split_stats} in Appendix \ref{sec:datasets} for an overview of the data), and compare the distributions of used rules by the two agents for each split.
+Again, we obtain these probability distributions by normalizing rule frequencies for each split across conversations.
+To estimate the variance of these calculations, we perform them on 100 bootstraps of the data.
+Each bootstrap is a collection of conversations that is drawn with replacement from the original GPT and Llama conversations, therefore resulting in 100 collections of 506 and 513 randomly drawn conversations for each model.
 We report the means and standard deviations of these 100 JSD values across splits in Fig.~\ref{fig:jsd}.

-We find that the mutual adaptation of the two LLM agents is a gradual process that persists throughout the conversation.
+We find that the mutual adaptation of the two LLM agents is a gradual process that persists throughout the conversation for both Llama-3-8B and GPT-4o.
 The rate of adaptation is relatively constant, with the strongest adaptation happening in the first split.